I am willing to try anything (within reason) if it means more money in my pocket at the end of the day.

 When I’m reading Legerweb reviews from existing users on sites like Survey Police I am hearing the same couple of issues come up again and again.

-1. The Legerweb app doesn’t work
+1. The Legerweb app is full of glitches

 The Legerweb app has been downloaded 10,000+ times on Google Play and as you can see, have as many 1 star ratings as 5 stars.